gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ![OIDC Federation](./images/oidc-federation.png)

 > [!IMPORTANT]
-> Use an audience that will uniquely identity the trust relationship between your AWS account and Gardener.
+> Use an audience that will uniquely identify the trust relationship between your AWS account and Gardener.

 #### 2. Create a policy listing the [required permissions](#permissions).